-(2) Metric shows against target and is annual
+(1) Metric shows against target and is cumulative(2) Metric shows against target and is annual

 For more detail on how each metric is measured and our progress in 2022, please see the section entitled "Environmental, Social, and Governance" in our U.K. Annual Report and Accounts.